hfzgfr/gyphy/README.md

 User must be able to:

 - View animated GIFs on main page
-- Users should able to share those GIFs
 - Search Example
+- Random Page
+- Users should able to download those GIFs

 ```